 Here's the trailer for Stu Stone's new film "Faking a Murderer".
 You might know Stu from his appearances on Pandemic Friday episodes of Toronto Mike'd.
 Produced in partnership with Hollywood Suite and Astrolab Studios, the film is set to have its world broadcast premiere on the Hollywood Suite channel on

 As a kid, watching The Wizard of Oz seemed like a big deal.
 The 1939 film was appointment viewing when it would come on TV, and pretty damn epic.
 I must have seen it a hundred times.
-It's the end of an era, as the last surviving munchkin has died.
+Watch this movie on 123 movies.
+It's the end of an era, as

 Every year I tell myself the Oscars are nothing more than an irrelevant circle jerk, but every year I try and see every film nominated for best picture and end up watching the Academy Awards regardless.
 It's harmless silly fun, afterall.
 I watched Fences last night and was blown away